Copper Country strike of 1913–1914: Background

+Cornish influence

 Most early successful mines were operated by Cornish miners.
 At the time, many mines in Cornwall were failing, and Cornish miners began to travel to newer mining regions around the world.
 Cornish miners brought with them a system of mine operations based on contracts.
 In this system, miners formed working groups (usually consisting of family members) which then contracted with mine operators to perform specific mining activities.
 Typically, miners were paid by the cubic fathom of mine rock extracted, at rates designated in their contracts.

 Because of the Cornish influence in the Copper Country mines, the contract system was also used in the Copper Country.
 However, contracts were only used with miners, who identified and blasted out copper-bearing rock.
 Trammers, whose job was to remove the blasted-out rock in heavy tram cars, were not paid on a contract, and were often considered to be a "lower class" of worker.